 Logoteleology helps people comprehend the meaning they give to life, people, situations, and themselves as a way to understand their behavior – and more importantly – to improve and achieve their goals in self-determined meaningful ways.
 Said differently, by understanding their meanings, individuals can discern why their behavior and life’s outcomes.
 Thus, MPP is an optimistic — yet very practical — psychological science that helps people and institutions form healthy meanings to better shape, adapt and thrive in their environments.

 Adler’s goal concept is characterized particularly by the fact that the individual is largely unaware of his goal, that it is a hidden or unconscious goal, a goal which the individual does not understand.
 It is the true nature of the individual’s hidden goal which constitutes according to Adler, the essential content of the unconscious. ~ Heinz L Ansbacher and Rowena R Ansbacher, editors, The Individual Psychology of Alfred Adler

-Logoteleology came to being as the result of one fundamental paradox: Why is it that despite the availability of answers, humanity’s most pressing problems persist?
+Logoteleology came to be as the result of one fundamental paradox: Why is it that despite the availability of answers, humanity’s most pressing problems persist?

-MPP believes that humanity suffers of an identity crisis.
+MPP believes that humanity suffers from an identity crisis.
 As a species, too many humans: